 In this post, I will discuss the most important characteristics biotech entrepreneurs should seek in new employees.
 My next post will go into the various non-employee human capital resources that biotech startups need.
-The third post will discuss selecting the external partners who can be so vital to your success.

 There is a natural tendency to hire individuals most like yourself, who think like you and with whom you get along with best.
 However, who needs two employees who think identically and have identical backgrounds?
 In this case, one of these people is expendable.

 My advice is to get comfortable with individuals who have diverse experiences and expertise.
 Individuals with diverse qualifications view problems from a different perspective and are more likely to come up with creative solutions to the unique problems that smaller companies face.